KnightMollo/w4121.github.io/proposals.md

 ### More Well-defined Projects

 The steps to complete the following projects are relatively well-defined.
-They all can contribute to publications (depending on the quality), _but do not need to be published_ to do well in the class.
+All of them have the potential to be publishable work.
+Your report _does not need to be published_ to do well in the class.

 Does chat-based querying actually work?